ariffrahimin/projectjutajuta/README.md

 # projectjutajuta

-A new Flutter project.
+Its a basic Flutter project to learn about Tensorflow lite API.

-## Getting Started
+## The Mobile view

 This project is a starting point for a Flutter application.